-For more information or to attend one of our meetings contact one of our Admissions Chairs, Lynelle Cassella, email@example.com or Ali Wilson, firstname.lastname@example.org.
+For more information or to attend one of our meetings contact one of our Admissions Chairs, Lynelle Cassella or Paula Gordos at WRJSL.email@example.com.

 - Prospective members should complete the Admission Application.
-Alternatively, you may download and mail in the New Member Admission Packet.
+Alternatively, you may download and mail in the Admission Application.
 There is a $25 application fee.
 The application deadline is May 15th.

 - Applicants will be notified of acceptance in the spring.
 To accept membership new members must submit provisional year dues by June 30th.
 Dues for provisionals are $60.

 - Candidates who accept Provisional membership will be invited to the May Dinner as our guest.
-This event will take place May 23, 2019 at the Mentor Harbor Yacht Club beginning at 6:00 p.m.
+This event will take place May 21, 2020 at a location TBD beginning at 6:00 p.m.

 - If you are unable to accept membership, you may defer for another year or refuse membership entirely.